Data Map

 Outcomes

-Once the all-new Data Map was shipped, we were met with a ton of great feedback and appreciation.
-Our decision to put the Map in focus and declutter the UI was recieved well by our customers.
-Most importantly, the Map had changed from being an intimidating tool to being something that excited people.
-The idea of having a tool to visually explore a cloud environment was appealing to our users.
-This resulted in some great conversations, and a lot of feature requests that continue to keep the team busy.
+Once the new Data Map was shipped, we were met with a ton of great feedback and appreciation.
+Our decision to put the actual Map in focus and declutter the UI was received well by our customers.
+Our biggest win was that the Map had changed from being an intimidating tool, to being something that excited people.

 Learnings

-Revamping and shipping this feature felt like operating a start-up within a start-up.
-Beyond learning new technologies, I’d have to say that my biggest takeaway was adopting a “ship-fast” mentality.
+Revamping and shipping this feature felt like operating a start- up within a start-up.
+Beyond learning new technologies, I’d have to say that my biggest takeaway was adopting a “ship- fast” mentality.
 This is crucial for small product teams, where constant feedback and multiple cycles of iterations help refine the product into something well-rounded.
-The team had many great ideas along the way, but I learnt to prioritize ones that are crucial to ensure a strong baseline user experience.
-Since we would be completely revamping this feature, we had to balance innovation with familiarity.
-Maintaining a connection between users’ expectations and mental models ensured that the revamp would be well recieved, and not cause a disruption.